ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

-What is the Difference Between a Primary Customer and Secondary Customer?
+What is the Difference Between a Primary and Secondary Customer?

-I have written previously about the importance of Identifying your core customer because I have seen far Primary and Secondary Core Customertoo many companies waste their valuable time and resources selling to and serving the "wrong" customers.
-They haven't taken the necessary steps to identify their most valuable customers that purchased the primary product and were highly satisfied.
+I have written previously about the importance of Identifying your core customer because I have seen far too many companies waste their valuable time and resources selling to and serving the "wrong" customers.
+They haven't taken the necessary steps to identify their most valuable customers who purchased the primary product and were highly satisfied.

 Your core customer is the one who values what you offer at a price and quantity that is good for both you and the customer and will take you into the future successfully.
 This is the individual that uses the product, the one you look in the eyes and can put a name to, and the one you can’t live without.
-Knowing who the core customer is will impact sales in a positive manner.
+Knowing who the core customer is will positively impact sales.

 Not knowing your primary customer can result in a lot of problems: customer turnover, unhappy customers, customers you lose money on, and limited growth and profitability.
 To make sure you are clear about who your core customer is, you must be able to describe them as a living, breathing person - a person you can get to know, develop a relationship with, and form a mental picture of.
 You don’t sell your product or service to a demographic, you sell it to a real person.

 Some companies have only one core customer, and this is the one who purchases the product or service and uses it.
-You must do the critical work to identify this person very carefully to fully understand him and his needs so you can fulfill them in a unique way.
+You must do the critical work to identify this person very carefully to fully understand him and his needs so you can uniquely fulfill them.
 Ultimately, you want to delight these customers so that they become raving fans and tell others to buy your product.
 Just because someone is a potential customer, doesn't mean that they will be a profitable customer that will stay in your customer base for years to come and have the best customer experience.

 Other companies do not have it quite so easy, and this is where it gets a bit more complicated.
 The individual who uses the product or service may not be the same one making the purchasing decision.
 In this situation, we need to make sure we understand both the primary and the secondary customers.
 Their needs may be very different.
 It may be simpler to think of it in terms of the user (primary) and the buyer (secondary).
 No matter if you are a small business or a large corporation, identifying your core customer is one of the best things you can do to drive the enterprise value of your potential customers while scaling up your business.
 Clearly defining your primary and secondary customers will increase your ability to deliver profits (primary customers will pay a premium price) and predictable results.